 A Manchester area man was sentenced in absentia, following conviction by a jury for selling and advertising illicit streaming devices and services, according to FACT, the UK’s Federation Against Copyright Theft.

-The Judge in the case said that “while difficult to calculate with accuracy, exceeded £350,000, and potential losses of £2M to organisations including SKY, BT, and Virgin Media”
+The Judge in the case said that “while difficult to calculate with accuracy, (revenue from the piracy operation) exceeded £350,000, and potential losses of £2M to organisations including SKY, BT, and Virgin Media”

 Evidence built and charges made